rokbenko/arctic-meet/README.md

 >
 > But adding Snowflake credentials to the `secrets.toml` file is optional.
 You have two options for how to use your Snowflake credentials with ArcticMeet:
 >
-> 1. Adding them to the `secrets.toml` file.
+> - adding them to the `secrets.toml` file, or
-> 2. Typing them into the input fields in the ArcticMeet's sidebar during Step 3.
+> - typing them into the input fields in the ArcticMeet's sidebar during Step 3.

 1. [Create a Snowflake account](https://signup.snowflake.com/) if you haven't already.<br>
 2. Create the `secrets.toml` file inside the `.streamlit` folder.<br>